Breast cancer types: What your type means

 When a sample of your breast cancer is examined under a microscope, here's what the pathologist looks for:

 - Cancer cells with unique appearances.
-When viewed under a microscope, invasive ductal carcinoma cells look different from healthy cells.
-Subtypes of invasive ductal carcinoma that describe how the cells appear under a microscope include tubular, mucinous, medullary and papillary.
+Some subtypes of breast cancer are named for the way they appear under the microscope.
+Subtypes include tubular, mucinous, medullary and papillary.
 Your subtype gives your doctor some clues about your prognosis and how your cells may respond to treatment.

 - The degree of difference between the cancer cells and normal cells.
 How different your cancer cells look from normal cells is called your cancer's grade.
 Breast cancers are graded on a 1 to 3 scale, with grade 3 cancers being the most different looking and considered the most aggressive.

 Some breast cancers are sensitive to your body's naturally occurring female hormones — estrogen and progesterone.
 The breast cancer cells have receptors on the outside of their walls that can catch specific hormones that circulate through your body.

 Knowing your breast cancer is sensitive to hormones gives your doctor a better idea of how best to treat the cancer or prevent cancer from recurring.

 - Estrogen receptor (ER) positive.
 The cells of this type of breast cancer have receptors that allow them to use the hormone estrogen to grow.
 Treatment with anti-estrogen hormone (endocrine) therapy can block the growth of the cancer cells.

 - Progesterone receptor (PR) positive.
 This type of breast cancer is sensitive to progesterone, and the cells have receptors that allow them to use this hormone to grow.
 Treatment with endocrine therapy blocks the growth of the cancer cells.